Charley Chase

-Charles Joseph Parrott (October 20, 1893 – June 20, 1940), known professionally by stage name Charley Chase, was an American comedian, vaudevillian, actor, screenwriter and film director.
-He worked for many pioneering comedy studios but is chiefly associated with producer Hal Roach.
-Chase was the elder brother of comedian/director James Parrott.
+Charles Joseph Parrott (October 20, 1893 – June 20, 1940), known professionally by his stage name Charley Chase, was an American comedian, vaudevillian, actor, screenwriter and film director.
+He worked for many pioneering comedy studios but is chiefly associated with the producer Hal Roach.
+Chase was the elder brother of the comedian/director James Parrott.

 Life and career

 Born Charles Joseph Parrott in Baltimore, Maryland, Charley Chase began performing in vaudeville as a teenager and started his career in films by working at the Christie Film Company in 1912.
 He then moved to Keystone Studios, where he began appearing in bit parts in the Mack Sennett films, including those of Charlie Chaplin.
 By 1915 he was playing juvenile leads in the Keystones, and directing some of the films as Charles Parrott.
 His Keystone credentials were good enough to get him steady work as a comedy director with other companies; he directed many of Chaplin imitator Billy West's comedies, which featured a young Oliver Hardy as a villain.